nlevankov/log-exp-evaluator/README.md

 ## log-exp-evaluator

-A logical expression parser and evaluator implemented using [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+A logical expression parser and evaluator implemented using [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).

 An input data consists of logical expressions, separated with ";".
 Logical expressions consist of: